+CO POTO TO RA UNIVERS

-FACULTY OF ARTS
+FAC CULTY OF ARTS

 Syllabus

 Subject: - Sociology

-Course (l Paper) Nam e & No. : - Human Resource Management
+Course (Paper) Name & No. : - Human Resource Management

 No01

-Course (Paper) Unique Code: 1601260302010102
+Course (I Paper) Uniq ue Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time Duration: For Regular Student:

-For External Student: 3:00
+For Exter For External Student: 3:00

 Name of Semester Course Credit Internal External Practical/viva Total

 Program Group marks marks marks marks

 PG 01 Elective -01 4 30 70 00 100

-- CO 1: In the current situation Human Resource Management focuses on developing HR leaders by stimulating critical thinking and focusing on innovations in this field.
-HRM is one of the most important functions in an organization. - CO 2: This programme helps the students to understand the role of the HR manager in this ever growing competitive industry/ society. - CO 3: It is a programme which should be done by candidate who wants to pursue their career in recruitment, training and development.
+- CO 1: In the current situation Human Resource Management focuses on developing HR leaders by stimulating critical thinking and focusing on innovations in this field. - CO 2: HRM is one of the most important functions in an organization. - CO 3: This programme helps the students to understand the role of the HR manager in this ever growing competitive industry/ society. - CO 4: It is a programme which should be done by candidate who wants to pursue their career in recruitment, training and development.

-- Human Resource Planning
+Unit - 1.
+Human Resource Planning

-- History and Concept
+- ➤ History and Concept

-- Evolution of HRM

 - Need of Human resources in current era

+- ➤ Identification of gaps in human resources

-• Utilization of Human Resources
+- Utilization of Human Resources